-Please contact me for information on joining my cello studio!
 I am currently accepting students in my private studio in San Francisco (located at Congregation Sherith Israel in Pacific Heights) and the Preparatory Music Program at Holy Names University in Oakland.
+Please contact me for more information on joining my cello studio.

 I work with students of all ages and levels, ages four through adult and beginner through advanced/pre-professional.
 I tailor my teaching to the student and recognize the individual’s unique learning style and strengths to develop a personalized approach.
 My students have earned admission and leadership seats in numerous youth and community orchestras, college conservatories, chamber music ensembles, and summer music festivals and camps.
 In my studio, students have the opportunity to perform in two annual studio recitals as well as Suzuki book graduation recitals and community outreach events.

 I am certified and trained by the Suzuki Association of Americas to teach Suzuki cello from Every Child Can through Books 1-10.
 I received my Suzuki training from the Cleveland Institute of Music under renowned teacher-trainer Melissa Kraut (learn more about the Suzuki Method here) and am a standing member of the American String Teachers Association and Suzuki Association of the Americas.

 Through lessons, we work together to cultivate the following philosophies and principals:

 Develop a system of left and right (bow) hand fundamental technique and balance